migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

 ---

+2024-04-14 Sun (x hours):

-2024-04-13 Sat: Began looking into the cost metrics for our shard 1 and how other chains calculate their costs.
+2024-04-13 Sat (x hours): Began looking into the cost metrics for our shard 1 and how other chains calculate their costs.

 2024-04-12 Fri: Continued working on the article for data availability.
 Calculated throughput for our Shard 1, which is nearly 0 due to the lack of user activity.